Simcheongga: History

+Simcheongga often covers themes of tragedy and sadness.

 Story

 There are five acts in the story.
 Simcheongga is about Simcheong and her father, Sim Hak-Gyu, whom people call Sim-Bongsa ('Sim the Blind').
 She has to take care of her blind father.
-The sad story is occasionally lightened with humor.

 The highlight of this pansori is when Sim-Bongsa regains his eyesight.
 A realistic expression of this requires a master singer.
 After Sim-Bongsa regains his eyesight, other blind people also recover.
 Finally, Simcheongga ends in a festive mood.

 Structure

-① In the section about Simcheong's birth, we hear that Simcheong was originally a heavenly woman and that she came to the real world.
+In the section about Simcheong's birth, we hear that Simcheong was originally a heavenly woman and that she came to the real world.
 This suggests that Simcheong is an unreal being.

-② Growth and Prosperity of Simcheong: she grows up in the real world under her father's care.
+Growth and Prosperity of Simcheong: she grows up in the real world under her father's care.
 After she is grown, she works for wages, begs to support her father, and sells her body for 300 seoks of rice (about 54,000 liters).

-③ Death and survival of Simcheong: here, Simcheong becomes a sacrifice to the God of the sea and jumps into the water at Indangsu.
+Death and survival of Simcheong: here, Simcheong becomes a sacrifice to the God of the sea and jumps into the water at Indangsu.
 She is carried safely to the palace of the God.
 It is unrealistic because where people can not go at choice.

-④ Simcheong becomes a queen in the sea world.
+Simcheong becomes a queen in the sea world.
 Her father recovers his sight, and she reunites with him.
 Then they live happily together.

 Simcheong, so, comes to the real world as an unreal being, born as a daughter of a blind man.
 She goes to an unreal place and comes back to the real world again after enjoying happiness.
-So, the setting of Simchoengjeon changes: "unreal space → real space → unreal space → real space," in a circular flow.
+So, the setting of Simcheongjeon changes: "unreal space → real space → unreal space → real space," in a circular flow.

 The contents of Simcheongjeon in view of the life of Sim-Bongsa is also circular: